rafaelromao/qmk_firmware/users/rafaelromao/docs/macros.md

 # rafaelromao's keyboard layout

+## Enter, Esc, Tab, Delete
+- Considering qwerty, on the navigation and mouse layers, you find Esc in the Q and Enter in the P.
+- Tab is present on the left side of the navigation and mouse layers, in the E, allowing easy access to Cmd/Alt+Tab.
+- Combos allow easy access to ENTER, ESC, TAB.
+- Shift+Backspace sends Delete, when shift is not one-shot, but Delete is also available under ; in the navigation and mouse layers.

+## Macros

+## Shortcuts

 ## Tap Dance

 - The key below the right pinky key, in the lower (numpad style) layer, sends dot on single tap and comma on double tap.